sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-online-app/cp-mobile-dev-kit-online-app.md

 [ACCORDION-BEGIN [Step 4: ](Deploy the application)]

 So far, you have learned how to build an MDK application in the SAP Business Application Studio editor.
-Now, we deploy this application definition to Mobile Services.
+Now, you will deploy this application definition to Mobile Services.

 1. Right-click `Application.app` and select **MDK: Deploy**.